usnews/brightspot-cms/annotations.md

 > Limits results on the returned objects.
 Example `@ToolUi.Where("title ^= a" )` would limit the returned objects to ones whose title starts with the letter a.
 A field within an object can also be used.
 When returning a list of Articles, each with an Author, the annotation can be used like so: `@ToolUi.Where("author/name ^= a" )`

+> The `@ToolUi.Where` annotation can also be used to limit object types based on a common interface.
+In the example below, only objects that are taggable can be chosen.

+    @ToolUi.Where("groups = com.psddev.brightspot.Taggable")
+    List <ObjectType> types;

 `@ToolUi.Tab("tabName")`

 > Creates a new Tab interface in the content edit view, with the annotated fields appearing within it.